pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 There are videos online of experienced climbers [hitting](https://youtu.be/We-nxljgnw4) the [deck](https://youtu.be/v8pEe5X1-Lc) as their belayer unexpectedly discovered the edges of the GriGri's safe operating envelope.
 That's the kind of footgun you really don't want in a safety device: a failure mode you only discover during incorrect field use.

-And that’s the thing about ATCs; they don't have hidden failure modes.
+And that’s the thing about ATCs: they don't have hidden failure modes.
 The instant you use it incorrectly, everybody knows, because the device continuously forces its failure modes into the operator’s awareness.
 If your brake hand comes off, the rope runs free and the climber falls.
 The cognitive model of the device matches its physics.

 So how does the GriGri have a failure mode that ends up hidden from some users?
 How does a device designed, marketed, sold (and then bought) as a safer alternative to the ATC become actively less safe in the field?

-It's a phenomenon that affects the GriGri, any many other devices that arises when users believe that devices are actively safe, without understanding that failure conditions still exist, or what they are.
+It's a phenomenon that affects the GriGri, and many other devices.
+It arises when users believe that devices are actively safe, without understanding that failure conditions still exist, or what they are.

 In the case of the GriGri, if the user misunderstands its safety properties, it's easy to see how their attention can drift, or the brake-hand discipline can soften.
 It also explains why users might start to override cams for convenience, or anthropomorphise the device as "automatic".
-In each case lapse in correct operating procedure is underpinned by the dangerously incomplete understanding that *the GriGri will automatically catch the climber*.
+In each case, the lapse in correct operating procedure is underpinned by the dangerously incomplete understanding that *the GriGri will automatically catch the climber*.

 Without appreciating that failure modes exist, operators no longer actively defend against them.

 Said another way, users will often treat `Level 3: Safety Assisted` devices as `Level 4: Fail-safe` devices if their failure modes are not apparent during normal use, or cannot be discovered without training.

 And that's a much harder catch in the field, because the operator doesn't know what they don't know.
-So you can't ask "can you use that device competently and safely"  turns an honest and well intentioned answer into something insidiously difficult to know when to trust.
+So asking "can you use that device competently and safely?" turns an honest, well intentioned answer into something insidiously difficult to know when to trust.

 Does my belayer understand exactly when and how their belay device will fail?
 If there's a GriGri on the wall, that becomes a lot harder to reason about.